Shang-Ping Xie

-Shang-Ping Xie is a Chinese-American climatologist and oceanographer.
-He holds the Roger Revelle Chair at Scripps Institution of Oceanography.
+Shang-Ping Xie is a Chinese-American climatologist and oceanographer who holds the Roger Revelle Chair at the Scripps Institution of Oceanography.
 Known best for his research on interaction between the world's oceans and atmosphere and on El Niño–Southern Oscillation, Xie is noted as a Highly Cited Researcher by Clarivate.

 Early life and education

 Xie was born in Quzhou in 1963.
 He entered university after the Cultural Revolution had ended, and studied oceanography, though he had never seen the ocean before.
 His education includes: